 To keep the music going, in between sessions we’d pop the earbuds back into their case and they’d be ready to go and fully charged within an hour and a half.

-That said, however, they are—in our opinion—Apple’s best true wireless earbuds to date thanks to small additions like the pressure-reducing micro-laser barometric venting hole, their longer battery life and their superior sound quality.
-If we had to choose between wearing these and the AirPods around the house or office, these are what we’d wear.
+That said, however, they are—in our opinion—Apple’s best workout earbuds to date thanks to small additions like the earhooks, pressure-reducing micro-laser barometric venting hole, their longer battery life and superior sound quality.

-To that end, buy these earbuds if you’re an Apple aficionado who can appreciate better-sounding music and features like hands-free Hey Siri, and doesn’t mind paying a bit more for those things.
-The PowerBeats Pro won’t win any awards for providing the best bang for your buck - or svelte design - but they are still Apple’s most premium play into the true wireless space… at least until we get the Apple AirPods 2.
+To that end, buy these earbuds if you’re an Apple-loving gym-goer who can appreciate better-sounding music and features like hands-free Hey Siri, and don’t mind paying a bit more for those things.

 If our Beats Powerbeats Pro review has you considering other true wireless earbuds, then here are three other options to check out, all of which would make a fantastic pair of workout headphones.